sirlittle/Judgement/README.md

 # Judgement

+List of things that need to be understood:

+- How to make Judgment Utils a proper package so that it can be imported by game_bot and game_server.
+- Need to run npm link frequently.
+- Outline of the game_bot is created, need to actively fill in the pieces and then have game_server run games with

 ## How To Run

 In order to see output on the site Front End, you need to run both the game server and the game site.